-Spread Tape: everything you need to know about trading with the Bid/Ask Tape.
+Spread Tape: all you need to know

 Spread Tape is not a very popular instrument.
 Even experienced traders do not always know what a ‘beast’ it is.
 It is just not available in the majority of terminals.
 And only a few market participants understand how useful the Spread Tape could be.
 We will speak about it today.